-There are a few trains each day, but it’s best to book the one that departs from Ella at around 9.30am so that it’s light outside for the whole scenic section of the journey.
+There are a few trains each day, but it’s best to book the one that departs from Ella in the morning so that it’s light outside for the whole scenic section of the journey.

 It’s a good idea to plan ahead for your meals and pack what you can for the journey.
 Some restaurants in Ella will happily prepare some takeaway meals for you as long as you request it the day before, so just see what takes your fancy and ask around.